The General Scope of Practice has been developed as a high-level description of social work in Aotearoa New Zealand.

-The draft Scope of Practice is a high-level description of social work practice.
-It supports a shared identity for social workers and establishes a common understanding of social work in Aotearoa, New Zealand.
+The Scope of Practice applies to practitioners working across all fields of practice and the breadth of social work roles.
+It supports a shared identity for social workers and establishes a common understanding of social work in this country.

 Ko Mana Tangata te Kaupapa